Skip to content

 What is pollination in the plant world?

-Pollination generally refers to the Transfer of pollen to the stigma of the carpel of the flower of another plant or even the same plant is meant.
+With the pollination is generally the Transfer of pollen to the stigma of the carpel of the flower of another or even the same plant. meant.
 The pollen sticks there and fertilizes the egg cell.
-This process is the prerequisite for the fertilization of a plant so that it can form fruit and seeds and reproduce.₁
+This process is the prerequisite for fertilization of a plant so that it can form fruits and seeds and reproduce.₁

-There are two basic types of plant pollination: cross-pollination and self-pollination.
-Here I would like to briefly and concisely explain how plants are usually pollinated.
+Basically, the forms of plant pollination are divided into cross-pollination and self-pollination.
+Here I would like to explain briefly and concisely how plants are usually pollinated.

 One thing in advance: It is a common misconception that plants can only be fertilized by insects.